Chinese New Year will begin on January 31st, 2014 and marks the start of the Year of the Horse.

-All, or at least most, of the links in this “The Best…” list are also included in The Best Sites For Learning About New Year Celebrations.
+All, or at least most, of the links in “The Best…” list are also included in The Best Sites For Learning About New Year Celebrations.

 I just thought it would be helpful to teachers and others to put all of the Chinese New Year ones in its own separate list, too.
 It makes it a little more simple for my students when we have a lesson on the holiday.
 You can see a schedule of when the New Year begins in every year here.